Gabaldonlab/perSVade/README.md

 You can run a python script inside the Docker container that imports `sv_functions`, by using the -v option of `docker run` to share data between the host machine and the container (see above for more detailed examples on how to use the -v option).

+Regarding running this in singularity, you can create a script that imports the functions from `/perSVade/scripts/sv_functions.py` and run it with `singularity exec`.
+Singularity has access to all the host machine files, so that you don't need to specify mounting points as with the docker image.

 ## Examples

 Below are some examples of different analyses that can be done with perSVade.
 We STRONGLY ADVICE that you check the meaning of each of the indicated arguments.
 We note that these commands are related to the traditional installation.
-If you want to use the docker run you need to specify connections between the host and the container (see the section **Quick start** for examples).
+If you want to use the docker or singularity run you need to do it as in the section **Quick start**.
 In addition, the section **FAQs** will also help why some arguments are specified.

 - Traditional variant calling pipeline (small variants and coverage per gene, without SV or CNV calling):